 *1969 Medical Center “The Loner” as Karen Harper

 1970 Bracken’s World “Whatever Happened to Happy Endings?”

 1970 Night Slaves tv movie as Marjorie Howard

 *1970 The Landlord- Joyce Enders- Nominated Best Supporting Actress — She brings the curtain fabric and meets Pearl Baily’s character… Pearl Baily “Try this it’ll tear your head off” about the pot liquor.
 “I did something very naughty this morning” (laughs) she forgets.

 1970 There Was a Crooked Man -Mrs. Bullard

 1970 The Name of the Game “A Love to Remember” as Edwina Booker

 *1971 Columbo: Ransom for a Dead Man – Leslie Williams- Nominated Emmy Award Best Leading Actress in a limited series or Movie

-*1971 The Neon Ceiling -Carrie Miller won Emmy Award for Best Leading Actress in a limited series or movie—A mother who runs away with her kid in the Neon Ceiling.
+*1971 The Neon Ceiling -Carrie Miller won Emmy Award for Best Leading Actress in a limited series or Movie—A mother who runs away with her kid in the Neon Ceiling.
 She’s so natural in these roles.
-“I don’t know how old you have to be too have an iced coffee.”
+“I don’t know how old you have to be to have an iced coffee.”
 Denise Nickerson is the perfect person to play her daughter bc she’s snarky and can spar intellectually with her.

-Frank Pierce (who wrote Dog Day Afternoon) wrote the script for the Neon Ceiling.
+Frank Pierce (who wrote Dog Day Afternoon) wrote the script for The Neon Ceiling.
 And Everett Chambers (camera) also worked on Peyton Place.
 And did the TV movie version of the Willmar Eight.